rodrez/phaser-test/docs/CLASSES.md

 ## Classes

-In Parallel Kingdom, your class is determined by the specialization skill track you choose.
+In Alternate Earth, your class is determined by the specialization skill track you choose.
 Each class has unique abilities, recommended equipment, and playstyles that make them distinct.
 You may only have one specialization (class) at a time, so choose wisely!

 ### Class Comparison